 I – What is a Pomeranian?

-II – What is the difference between a Spitz and a Pomeranian?
+II – What is the difference between a Dwarf Spitz and a Pomeranian?

 III – Why do Pomeranians have different types?

-Happy-go-lucky is the middle name of a Pomeranian, as his personality is both friendly and curious.
+Happy-go-lucky is a Pomeranian’s middle name, because his personality is both friendly and curious.
 They live for social interactions and to make their pet parents laugh out loud.

 If you have kids at your house, you’ll be glad to learn that aggressiveness isn’t typically in this dog’s nature.
-Pomeranians are not known to be biters, although any dog can snap if provoked.
-So keep an eye out for toddlers and preschoolers who may accidentally drop or squeeze that fluffy ball of fur too tightly – it’s easy to mistake a little Pomeranian for a favourite stuffed animal.
+Pomeranians aren’t known for biting, although any dog will snap if provoked.
+So keep a watchful eye out for toddlers and pre-schoolers who may accidentally drop or squeeze this fluffy ball of fur too tightly – it’s easy to mistake a little Pomeranian for a favourite stuffed animal.
 Still, this breed is known to be rather compatible with their extended family, whether it includes other dogs, cats or children.

 Not only do they have the looks, but also the smarts.
 Poms have competency in spades and they’re adept at picking up fun new tricks.
-If you are hoping to try obedience classes with your Pomeranian, this breed is very intelligent and likely to get good grades!
+If you’re hoping to try obedience classes with your Pomeranian, this breed is very intelligent and likely to get good marks!

 Unsurprisingly, the Pomeranian excels in jobs such as therapy dog work and is also known to make an excellent watchdog as it is not afraid to bark.
 And if looking absolutely adorable is considered a type of employment, then a Pom fills this requirement too—and you should hire this fur baby, pronto!